ChelsieSalome/Linux-Assignment-3-part-1/README.md

 sudo ufw enable
 ```
 >**WARNING !**:
-You mush allow SSH traffic before enabling the ufw service.
+You mush allow SSH traffic before enabling the ufw service, because if you enable UFW (Uncomplicated Firewall) without allowing SSH traffic, you could inadvertently lock yourself out of your server, especially if you're managing it remotely.

 Check the status:
 `sudo ufw status`